Water Rights Ownership and Contact Information Updates

 What happens once I submit my change request?

-If you use the Water Rights Online Forms Portal, you will be able to log in to check back on the status of your submitted change request forms.
 Change requests are generally processed in the order received.
-If you submitted a paper change request form and it has been longer than eight weeks since your request was submitted, send an email to email@example.com for a status update.
+If you submitted a change request and it has been longer than eight weeks since your request was submitted, send an email to email@example.com for a status update.

 How will I be notified that my change request has been completed?

-- The eWRIMS database contains public information about Water Rights including current and historical ownership information
+- View the eWRIMS database, which contains public information about Water Rights including current and historical ownership information

 - Call the Division of Water Rights at 916-341-5431 to check the status of an ownership change.

-Water Rights holders are responsible for knowing the terms and conditions of their water right.
+Water Rights holders with permits, licenses and/or registrations are responsible for knowing the terms and conditions of their water right.
 A copy of your license, permit, registration or certificate can be obtained online though the electronic water rights information management system (eWRIMS) database.
 If you have a Statement of Water Diversion and Use or a Groundwater Recordation on file, review the respective program pages for more information.

 Annual Water Diversion and Use Reporting

 All water right holders are required to electronically submit an Annual Report of Water Diversion and Use.
 Reports must be completed online through the Report Management System (RMS); paper reports are not available.
-Reports for the previous calendar year (January 1 – December 31) are due the following year no later than April 1 for Permits, Licenses, Registrations, and Stockpond Certificates and July 1 for Statements of Water Diversion and Use and Groundwater Recordation.
+Reports for the previous water year (October 1 – September 30) are due the following year no later than February 1 for all water right types.

 Annual Water Right Fees